halocxent/whitelistbot/README.md

 );```
 then click run on bottom left or just click ctrl

-after it on ur host if u have shell access paste this
+after it if u have shell access paste this
 ```git clone https://github.com/halocxent/whitelistbot.git```

 if u dont have shell access dont worry! you can download the release package then upload to ur host